- Fares & Tolls

 The New York Transit Museum Gallery Annex & Store at Grand Central Terminal, and the Transit Museum in downtown Brooklyn are wheelchair accessible.

 The New York Transit Museum's wheelchair accessible entrance is located on the corner of Schermerhorn and Court Streets, in Downtown Brooklyn.
 Once there please depress the call button to the left of the gate to speak with the Museum's admissions coordinator who will dispatch a staff member to assist you.
-For the best service, please call Meredith Martin, the Special Education and Access Coordinator at 718-694-1823 (Mon–Fri) a few days before your visit.
+For the best service, please call Meredith Gregory, the Special Education and Access Coordinator at 718-694-1823 (Mon–Fri) a few days before your visit.

 - The Wheelchair lift has a total weight limit of 450 lbs and cannot accommodate many motorized wheelchairs